khrome83/khrome.dev/posts/the-rise-of-privacy-focused-analytics.md

 ### Growth

-This is pretty basic concept that has been a staple since the early days of the web.
-Are we gaining or loosing visitors?
+This is a pretty basic concept that has been a staple since the early days of the web.
+Are we gaining or losing visitors?
 Where are those visitors going on our site?
 How are they getting to our site?

 ### Demographics